SCIENCE

 Intent

 At Maltby Lilly Hall Academy our aim is to develop pupil’s interest and enjoyment in Science.
 We want our children to be naturally curious about the world around them.
-Our broad and balanced curriculum aims to ensure full coverage of the National Curriculum and aims to foster a sense of wonder about natural phenomena.
+Our broad and balanced, skills-based curriculum aims to ensure full coverage of the National Curriculum and aims to foster a sense of wonder about natural phenomena.

 Implementation